ASTR 161 THE SKY AND THE SOLAR SYSTEM (4)

 A course for non-science majors covering observational astronomy, telescopes, Earth as a planet, the Moon, Solar System, Sun, general properties of stars.
 Development of enough algebra - based physics to understand these topics at a non-technical level.
 Three lecture hours and one two-hour laboratory period.
-Core: Biological & Physical Sciences or GenEd II.A.
+Core: Biological & Physical Sciences.
 Lab/Class fee will be assessed.

 ASTR 301 COSMIC ORIGINS (3)

 Origin and evolution of the universe, stars, and planets; the rise of life on Earth; social, technological and ethical issues raised by the scientific search for extraterrestrial life and its possible discovery on other worlds.
 Prerequisite: One Core 7 or 8 science course.
 Core: Ethical Isues & Perspectives or GenEd II.A.

 ASTR 303 ASTROPHYSICAL TECHNIQUES (3)